About Lees Summit

 The Lees Summit Public Library provides access to various public records resources including online databases, historical archives, and government document collections.
 Library patrons can access property records, court records, and genealogy resources through the library's reference section.
 The Jackson County library system may offer additional branches and digital resources.
 Contact the library directly for hours, available databases, and research assistance.

-Fingerprinting services for Lees Summit, Missouri residents are available through the local police department and authorized third-party providers in Jackson County.
+Fingerprinting services for Lees Summit, Missouri residents are available through local police (where present) and authorized third-party providers in Jackson County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the Lees Summit Police Department or the Jackson County Sheriff's Office for scheduling, fees, and required documentation.
-The Missouri Department of Justice or state police may also process fingerprint-based background checks.
+The Missouri Attorney General or state police may also process fingerprint-based background checks.

-Property records for Lees Summit, Missouri are maintained by the Jackson County Assessor's Office and the Jackson County Clerk and Recorder.
+Property records for Lees Summit, Missouri are maintained by the Jackson County Assessor's Office and the Jackson Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Jackson County, including parcels in Lees Summit.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Jackson County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Jackson Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Missouri counties provide online property record searches through their county websites.
-For in-person requests, visit the Jackson County offices at the county courthouse.
 The Jackson County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Lees Summit, Missouri residents are available through both county and state offices.
 The Missouri Department of Health and Senior Services, Bureau of Vital Records, located in Jefferson City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Missouri.
 Orders can be placed online, by mail, or in person.
 Locally, the Jackson County Clerk's office issues marriage licenses and maintains marriage records for Jackson County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.